Harbour Town Golf Links

 15th Hole at Cypress Point Golf Club (135 Yard Par 3)

-Best Par 4: 17th Hole – 386 Yards – This is simply the prettiest tee shot for a par four I've ever played.
+Best Par 4: 17th Hole – 386 Yards – This is simply one of the prettiest tee shots for a par four in all of golf.
 With the tee box sitting directly behind the 16th green on a peninsula jetting out into the Pacific, your tee shot gets blasted over the rocky coast to a landing area where a cluster of cypress trees await to cause havoc on your approach shot.
 The green slides back out toward the ocean and is surrounded by brilliant white sand bunkers and naturally jagged ocean rocks.
-The worst part of #17 is the feeling you get after holing out when you realize that you are only one hole away from having having to walk off the greatest course on known to man.
+The worst part of #17 is the feeling you get after holing out when you realize that you are only one hole away from having having to walk off perhaps the greatest course known to man.

 17th Hole at Cypress Point Golf Club (386 Yard Par 4)